wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 To exit the sftp client, type `exit`.

 !!!
-Question "Test the wis2box-sftp service"
+Question "Ingest data into MinIO using SFTP"

-    Try to ingest the file `synop.txt` into your wis2box instance using the wis2box-sftp service to trigger the data ingest workflow.
+    Try to ingest the file `synop.txt` into your wis2box instance using SFTP to trigger the data ingest workflow.

     Check the MinIO user interface to see if the file was uploaded to the correct path in the `wis2box-incoming` bucket.

     Check the Grafana dashboard to see if the data ingest workflow was triggered or if there were any errors.

-The wis2box-sftp service will upload the data to the MinIO storage service.
-To ensure your data is ingested correctly, make sure the file is uploaded to a directory that matches the dataset-id or topic of your dataset.
+ To ensure your data is ingested correctly, make sure the file is uploaded in the `wis2box-incoming` bucket in a directory that matches the dataset-id or topic of your dataset.

 ## Conclusion